How to choose your canvas - understanding the difference between types of canvas

 When it comes to choosing a cotton vs a linen canvas, there are a number of factors to take into consideration.

 Cotton is a rather absorbent, cheaper alternative to linen, and has a rougher texture.
 Linen is by comparison, a more traditional surface, that is flexible, less absorbent, has a lovely fine texture, and is often used by Professional Artists.
 These textural differences definitely show when applying paint to canvas.
 Cotton will absorb a decent amount of paint with the first few layers, while linen offers a smooth surface from the get go, allowing paint to glide beautifully and seamlessly.
 To achieve a smooth linen like surface when using a cotton canvas, a layer or two of gesso on cotton before applying your paint will help reduce the canvas’s absorption.
-The same can be said when working with the Mont Marte Signature/Studio Range.
-A few initial coats of gesso will help create a similar surface to a Premium/Professional Range canvas.
+The same can be said when working with the Mont Marte Signature Range.
+A few initial coats of gesso will help create a similar surface to a Premium Range canvas.

 Choosing your canvas